kkirstein/proglang-playground/README.md

 Elm is a Haskell-style programming language for web development.
 It compiles to JavaScript and features Functional Reactive Programming for GUIs.

+# Erlang

+[Erlang](https://www.erlang.org/) is a functional programming language with focus on concurrency and reliability.
+It features its on virtual machine, called BEAM.

 # Go

 Go is a mainly imperative programming language with a static type system.
 Go has a strong emphasis on concurrency via channels, aka goroutines.